Blog

 What is Target ACoS?

 Your Target ACoS depends on a number of factors beyond your Ad campaigns.
 For example, one product may enjoy a monopoly status, which means it has no competition and your profit margin is high.
-Another product may be in a highly competitive area, therefore its profit margin will be low.
+Another product may be in a highly competitive area; therefore its profit margin will be low.

 When you estimate your Target ACoS, you need to take into account both your Break-Even ACoS and your desired profit.
 In the headphones example used above, your Break-Even ACoS is 50%.
 If your desired profit margin is 20%, then your Target ACoS is your Break-Even ACoS minus your profit margin, therefore 30%: Target ACoS = (Break-Even ACoS) – (Desired Profit Margin)